Updated:

 Conclusion

-Considering the information that has been provided earlier in this paper, in conclusion it should be mentioned that the governing bodies, footballers and football clubs in Brazil should acknowledge that racism indeed exists in their country.
+Considering the information that has been provided earlier in this paper, in conclusion, it should be mentioned that the governing bodies, footballers, and football clubs in Brazil should acknowledge that racism indeed exists in their country.
 This is because continued denial would only lead to the matter becoming more serious.
 Players should always act as role models to others by showing respect since they are the most important characters in the game.

 The coaches and managers from the black race should take part in ensuring that they make to the top of the game.
 By so doing it will make sure that the government support will bring football peace in our modern societies.
 Racism is not something that ends just by shaking hands at the end of the game by saying sorry to the affected team but it about enacting some of the rules and laws that is giving enough punishment to the ones who cause it.
-Banning of the racist from playing the game is important to give a lesson to the rest of the people who are becoming racists too.
+Banning of the racists from playing the game is important to give a lesson to the rest of the people who are becoming racists too.

 Bibliography